Why these workshops?

 Permaculture is a system of design principles and practices that can be applied to any type of land - urban, rural, or wild.
 It’s an ethical as well as practical approach to land management that focuses on meeting human needs while simultaneously preserving the natural world around us.

 A Permaculture Design Certificate course is perfect for anyone who wants to gain new skills and knowledge in sustainable and resilient living.
 It offers you the chance to get hands-on with experts, learn new techniques, and network with like minded people.

-Once a month on the fourth Saturday of the month for 12 months.
+Our PDC is rune once a month for 12 months.
 Its held on our farm and gives you the opportunity to see and experience permaculture in every season.
 A great mix of classroom theory and on the farm practical work means you will not only know what to do but have the confidence to do it.